Elmore County Sheriff

 Excellence in the performance of our duties.

-We care about and believe in doing what is right, through our Law Enforcement Code of Ethics, our morals, common sense, good judgement and the GUIDING PRINCIPLES of the Sheriff’s Office.
+We care about and believe in doing what is right, through our Law Enforcement Code of Ethics, our morals, common sense, good judgment and the GUIDING PRINCIPLES of the Sheriff’s Office.

 We care about completely fulfilling our duties and doing everything we can to help others or point them in the right direction for the help they need.